CodeMyst/UnityCLIBuild/README.md

 Where os can be: windows, linux, macos
 And version can be any string to indicate the version of the build.
 You cannot build a version if the version already exist for the specified OS.
 If you want to rebuild a version you have to delete the folder for that version build.

+## TODO:

+* More user friendly way of setting the paths